 9. PSN2 checks if the endpoint is within a valid posture lease.

-11. Session added to the session cache as Compliant.
+11. Session is added to the session cache as Compliant.

-12. Due to the valid lease, the session created with posture status Compliant.
+12. Due to the valid lease, the session is created with posture status Compliant.

-Always push re-authentication timer from ISE with RADIUS-Request selected in Maintain Connectivity During Reauthentication.
-This setting ensures that NAD will keep the same session ID on re-authentication.
+Always push re-authentication timer from ISE with RADIUS-Request, selected in Maintain Connectivity During Reauthentication.
+This setting ensures that NAD keeps the same session ID on re-authentication.

 .

-The same set of best practices can be implemented that were explained in the stale/phantom session section.
+The same set of best practices (explained in the stale/phantom session section) can be implemented.

-When network design provides the opportunity to use different subnets Pending and Compliant states, this approach guaranty that every change in posture status results in the Default Gateway change.
+When network design provides the opportunity to use different subnets Pending and Compliant states, this approach guarantees that every change in posture status results in the Default Gateway change.

 This new feature is based on Light Session Directory (LSD) mechanism which has been introduced in ISE 2.6.
 In the newer versions, this functionality has been renamed to Light Data Distribution (LDD) Radius Session Directory.
 Light Data Distribution is enabled by default and allows the sharing of a limited session context between ISE nodes.
 There is no such thing as full session context replication between PSNs, only a limited amount of attributes shared for each session.